nkarni/meteor-stock/README.md

 8. Create a layout file for iron-router (so that your new views will be 'yielded' into it): choose the appropriate menu item.
 9. Create an iron-router config file (so that i-r knows to use your layout file): choose menu item.
 10. Create CRUD: choose the menu item, enter a name (a singular noun with an initial cap is best  - e.g. Widget).
 11. Enter field names (optional).
 These should be a comma-separated list of your starting fields (myFieldA, myFieldB).
-You can skip this step and a few default fields will be added for yoo.
+You can skip this step and a few default fields will be added for you.
 You can edit these later.

 ## Screenshots (for the user-defined feature 'Wabbit')